UMRA Fact Sheet

-- Nearly 800.
-The number of UMRA members as of May 2021.
+- 725. The number of UMRA members as of September 2021.
 Includes faculty, staff, spouses, partners, and friends.

 - 8 x 3.
-With the suspension of in-person gatherings due to the COVID-19 pandemic, UMRA turned to offering three, hour-long webinars per month via Zoom in September 2020: two forums and one living well workshop.
-Eight is the number of monthly meetings UMRA normally hosts annually.
+Excellent programming has been a hallmark of UMRA since its inception.
+With the suspension of monthly in-person gatherings due to the COVID-19 pandemic, UMRA turned to offering three, hour-long webinars per month via Zoom in September 2020: two forums and one living well workshop.
 Attendance has been consistently high.
 We look forward to returning to in-person events in the future.
 Excellent programming has been a hallmark of UMRA since its inception.

 - $30.8 million.
 The total amount contributed (FY12–FY20) by UMRA members to the U’s ongoing “Driven” campaign.

 - $4,000.
-Grants of up to $4,000 each are available to U of M retirees in 2020-2021 through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.
+Grants of up to $4,000 each are available to University retirees through UMRA’s competitive Professional Development Grants for Retirees program.

-- 8. The number of newsletters UMRA publishes annually (September–May) and distributed by mail, email and online at umra.umn.edu/newsletters.
+- 8. The number of newsletters UMRA publishes annually (September–May) and distributes by mail, email, and online at umra.umn.edu/newsletters.

 In addition to its monthly programs, UMRA offers a variety of group activities, including: